 How community ownership will be implemented:

 Once this plant becomes operational, all the farmers participating in our work will form a number of smaller/regional co-operatives in each catchment area, and one main/umbrella co-operative that will represent all the regional co-operatives.

 Note: individual farmers will be free to supply their produce directly to the plant, without going through the respective co-operative to which they belong, but the main purpose of the co-operatives will be to enable our program farmers share ideas on best practices, and to give them a unified voice in their engagement with our plant.

 The 80% farmer ownership in our plant will also reach local farmers through their umbrella and/or regional cooperatives, where they can then decide what to do with it.

 The UCF is itself a nonprofit.
 Our intended plant shall be primarily registered as an independent business entity, but will be designated as a property of the UCF, owned 80% by rural farmers in Kamuli & Buyende, and 20% by the UCF (from Year 6 onward).

 Also, as a way of staying on course with our vision, the UCF shall be the plant’s main administrative lead, with local farmers’ representatives forming part of the lead team.

 The UCF is located on 12 acres in Namisita, a village in Kamuli, in eastern Uganda.
-That is where our intended plant shall also be physically located.
-If deemed necessary, e.g. for accessibility reasons, part of this plant (such as the site where we will raise saplings that will be given out to our farmers) may be moved to a separate location.
+That is where our intended plant shall also be located.
+If deemed necessary, e.g. for accessibility reasons, part (or all) of this plant may be moved to a nearby location.